jmcvetta/jmcvetta.github.io/source/_posts/2013-08-30-continuous-integration-for-go-code.markdown

 categories: [Go, Continuous Integration]
 ---

+{% blockquote Martin Fowler http://www.martinfowler.com/articles/continuousIntegration.html Continuous Integration %}
+Continuous Integration is a software development practice where members of a team integrate their work frequently, usually each person integrates at least daily - leading to multiple integrations per day.
+Each integration is verified by an automated build (including test) to detect integration errors as quickly as possible.
+Many teams find that this approach leads to significantly reduced integration problems and allows a team to develop cohesive software more rapidly.
+{% endblockquote %}

 Using a [continuous integration](http://en.wikipedia.org/wiki/continuous_integration) (CI) pipeline is a good practice for any software project.
 CI lets a developer know immediately if they commit changes that break any unit tests, or decrease